 Stinging nettle for hair loss can an effective remedy.
-It is a plant that is rich in nutrients and contains promising qualities that help you combat hair loss.
+It is a plant that is rich in nutrients and contains promising qualities that can help you combat hair loss.
 Apart from its other medicinal benefits, stinging nettle can give you stronger, healthier, and shinier hair.

 Have you ever tried stinging nettle root hair loss remedies?